MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_01_Configuring_security_in_Windows_Server.md

 Contoso Pharmaceuticals is a medical research company with about 5,000 employees worldwide.
 They have specific needs for ensuring that medical records and data remain private.
 The company has a headquarters location and multiple worldwide sites.
 Contoso has recently deployed a Windows Server and Windows client infrastructure.
 You have been asked to implement improvements in the server security configuration.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Configuring%20security%20in%20Windows%20Server)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives

 After completing this lab, you will be able to: